typohnebild/numpy-vs-mir/README.md

 ### Multigrid

-A Multigrid method is an iterative solver for systems of equations like `Ax = b`.
+A Multigrid method is an iterative solver for systems of equations in the form of `Ax = b`.
+Where `A` is N &times; M matrix and `x` and `b` are Vectors with N entries.
 The main idea of multigrid is to solve a relaxed version of the problem with less variables instead of solving the problem directly.
 The solution for `Ax = b` is approximated by using the residual `r = b - Ax`.